bjoernQ/cancelifnotchangedaction/README.md

-# WORK IN PROGRESS - not doing anything yet

-# Cancel If Not Changed Action

-A GitHub action written in Rust.
+# A GitHub JS-Action written in Rust.

 This is heavily based on https://github.com/peter-evans/rust-wasm-action